+46 839 91 32 Mon – Fri 11:00 to 15:00 GMT+1

 TEAMLAB FLOATING GARDEN

-Tokyo “teamLab Planets” is expanding its opening hours along with released restrictions and is open its exhibition through the end of 2023.
+Tokyo “teamLab Planets” is expanding its opening hours along with released restrictions and is opening its exhibition through the end of 2023.

 Experience a visual exhibition that shocks your senses.
 A usually very appreciated and unique activity that is unique to Tokyo.
 Take the opportunity to push off some of the holiday’s cheekiest and most unique images before the exhibition closes again.